Subway Franchise Cost | FranchiseCoach

 Cost of Buying a New Subway Franchise

-Based on the location, sales figures and average sales can help forecast gross revenues.
+Based on the location, sales figures, and average sales, gross revenues can be forecast.
 This financial forecasting will be key to understanding the franchise’s long-term viability.

 Traditional Subway

-Subway restaurants follow standardized menu items, decor, and equipment requirements.
+Traditional Subway restaurants are stand-alone restaurants; there are many types of traditional Subway restaurant formats, including freestanding, in-line, endcap, and drive-thru.
 Costs include the initial franchise fee, real estate, property improvements, advertising fee, and setup expenses ranging from $229,050 to $522,300, depending on various factors.

 Subway Franchise Initial Franchise Fee